 - Blurry vision.

-- Vision that changes sometimes from blurry to clear.
+- Vision that changes at times from blurry to clear.

 - Seeing blank or dark areas in your field of vision.